What a week.

 Additionally, casino floors will be limited to 50% capacity, employees must wear face masks, and any guests showing COVID-19 symptoms will be turned away.

-No doubt, reopening these casinos is significant, especially for a state with newly launched legal sports betting.
+No doubt, reopening these casinos is significant, especially for a state with newly launched Colorado online sportsbooks.
 Consider that half of Gilpin County, for example, works in the gaming industry.
 And the county loses an estimated $1 million in tax revenue due to the closures.

 Overall, Colorado has lost some $17 million in taxes because of shuttered casinos, at least through May.
 Now, these counties — and the state — can begin the road to financial recovery.